Analyzing MYT Netherlands Parent B.V. (MYTE) and Its Competitors

 |2.67

-MYT Netherlands Parent B.V. presently has a consensus target price of $38.29, indicating a potential upside of 40.50%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 25.69%.
-Given MYT Netherlands Parent B.V.’s stronger consensus rating and higher possible upside, analysts clearly believe MYT Netherlands Parent B.V. is more favorable than its rivals.
+MYT Netherlands Parent B.V. presently has a consensus target price of $38.29, indicating a potential upside of 43.07%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 23.57%.
+Given MYT Netherlands Parent B.V.’s stronger consensus rating and higher probable upside, equities analysts clearly believe MYT Netherlands Parent B.V. is more favorable than its rivals.

 Insider and Institutional Ownership

-21.6% of MYT Netherlands Parent B.V. shares are owned by institutional investors.
-Comparatively, 57.4% of shares of all “Catalog & mail-order houses” companies are owned by institutional investors.
-29.5% of shares of all “Catalog & mail-order houses” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+21.6% of MYT Netherlands Parent B.V. shares are held by institutional investors.
+Comparatively, 57.4% of shares of all “Catalog & mail-order houses” companies are held by institutional investors.
+29.5% of shares of all “Catalog & mail-order houses” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 About MYT Netherlands Parent B.V.